 It’s that time of year again – time to watch the fireflies do their thing!
 I’m not talking about a trip to see the Columbia Fireflies baseball team.

 Before there was a baseball team, these real-life fireflies were lighting up in hordes and droves – and whatever you call a bunch of bugs – at Congaree Swamp National Park.
-This type of synchronicity is rare, and occurs only in a few locations throughout the Southeast, and I love that the Midlands is home to one of them.
+This type of synchronicity is rare and occurs only in a few locations throughout the Southeast, and I love that the Midlands is home to one of them.

 Imagine the magic and wonder of those glimpses turned up a hundred – or even a thousand-fold.
 The boardwalk in front of you is really about all you can see, and you are surrounded on all sides but the quiet majesty of a cypress forest.

-As the light in forest dims, you spy a blinking in the distance.
+As the light in the forest dims, you spy a blinking in the distance.
 Then a few more.

 Once the forest is completely enveloped in darkness, the real show begins and the dark is punctured by thousands of tiny lights – synchronized fireflies surround you, their individual beauty magnified to a sum that is both whimsical and glorious.